backstage/backstage/.changeset/strong-moose-work.md

 '@backstage/repo-tools': minor
 ---

-Add --additional-properties option to generate command to pass properties to @openapitools/openapi-generator-cli
+Add --client-additional-properties option to generate command to pass properties to @openapitools/openapi-generator-cli